FEAR AND JOY PAIRING

 - Pets.
 Having a pet, particularly a dog, for constant companionship is important.
 They will listen as long as you talk, will not question your wisdom, will love you no matter what, and will take your mind off your problems.
 Studies have shown that people have a stronger desire to survive if they are responsible for someone else and a companion pet fits that criteria.

 - Religion.
 A strong spiritual belief provides strength.
 People with serious illnesses have been shown to have quicker recoveries using prayer and spiritual support.

 - Meditation.
 The health benefits of meditation are documented in several scientific studies.
 This would include Yoga.

 - Reading.
-Reading for enjoyment provides an escape from one’s own problems.
+Reading for enjoyment provides an escape from one’s problems.

 - Dancing.
 This is the top activity for both mental and physical health.
-It also has a strong social component.
+It also has a vital social component.

 D. Practice Pairing Excercises

 Exercise # 1.
 Susan is receiving an award next month at her company social event planned in her honor.
 She is expected to accept the award and give a short speech.
 She is a C-Type personality and is extremely nervous about the upcoming event.
 She complains of becoming lightheaded whenever she thinks about it.